vijayalakshmitalla/End-To-End-ETL-Pipeline-Using-Airflow-And-Astro/README.md

 # End-To-End-ETL-Pipeline-Using-Airflow-And-Astro

 This project implements an **end-to-end ETL (Extract, Transform, Load) pipeline** for weather data using [Apache Airflow](https://airflow.apache.org/) and [Astro (Astronomer)](https://www.astronomer.io/).
 The pipeline fetches weather data from an open API, processes it, and loads it into a PostgreSQL database.
-The project structure, architecture, and tooling closely follow the tutorial from [this YouTube video](https://www.youtube.com/watch?v=Y_vQyMljDsE)[3].

 ---